annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### Task 1.
 Haircut Appointment <div id="31"></div>

 The management of the barbershop chain decided to implement a system that would allow online booking of appointments.
-The main goal is to develop the business by expanding the customer base through the possibility of online registration, as well as to reduce the cost of employee labor and manual labor by automatically informing customers through communication channels.
+The main goal is to develop the business by expanding the client base through the possibility of online registration, as well as to reduce the cost of employee labor and manual labor by automatically informing clients through communication channels.

 Both registered and unregistered visitors can book an appointment on the website.
 When making an appointment, you can select the type of service: hairdressing or cosmetology, as well as the service itself, the master and the time from the available intervals.
-The system should provide automatic sending of reminders to clients through the communication channel chosen by the client (Telegram, WhatsApp, VK, sms) according to the schedule set by the manager.
+The system should provide automatic sending of reminders to clients through the communication channel chosen by the client (Telegram, WhatsApp, VK, SMS) according to the schedule set by the manager.
 After receiving a service, the system offers the client to evaluate the service and write suggestions on how to improve the work.

 The schedule of masters and the services provided by each master should be entered by the manager, who may be more than one person.
 This person is also responsible for keeping the schedule up to date and adjusting it if necessary, communicating with clients manually, marking the service, charging and accepting payment, sending payment data to the accounting department.
-The manager can also receive reports on completed services and view customer feedback.
+The manager can also receive reports on completed services and view client feedback.

 Each master has the possibility to view the schedule and appointment for his services, client reviews.

 **Terms**